 As we wrapped up the conversation, our CFO’s agreed that board transition is an evolutionary process.
 While it’s important to quickly fill the roles needed to manage the transition to a public company, leaders should constantly prioritize taking the time to identify gaps and define who would add value to their board at every stage of growth.

-At Founders Circle, we always advocate that it’s never smart to go it alone.
+At Founders Circle Capital, we always advocate that it’s never smart to go it alone.
 Which is why we’ll continue to facilitate content and conversations like this one within our community and give growth stage leaders the guidance they need to make these types of big decisions.
 If that’s something that appeals to you, apply to join The Circle.

 Resources for Sourcing Diverse Board Candidates: